postlight/wp-callisto-migrator/README.md

   2. Click Fetch and Create Posts
   3. You're done.
 Pages that were successfully parsed will appear below the form, where you can preview and edit them if necessary.

-## Roadmap
-- Select or bulk create posts after preview.
-- Import logging with ability to update posts.
-- UTF support for imported URLs.

 ## License